 ReviewTrackers can give regional and local managers limited access to the features they need to respond to and request reviews from their customers.
 At the same time, corporate marketers can see the entire landscape of your franchise’s reviews in one dashboard.

-With API syncing, in-store kiosk options, and SMS review requests, ReviewTrackers fits in nicely with any marketer’s toolbox.
+With API syncing, in-store kiosk options, and SMS review requests, ReviewTrackers fits nicely in any marketer’s toolbox.

 Franchise SEO: why reviews matter